stryd/efulfillmentshop-go/docs/SaleApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetSaleCollectionRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetSalesRequest struct via the builder pattern

 Name | Type | Description  | Notes